bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   when implementing floating-point arithmetic in both hardware and software due to their ability to summarize discarded trailing digits.
+Encoding whether a result has
+  non-zero trailing digits, also known as _inexactness_, at some precision is essential for correct rounding.
 In the next section,
-  we'll see how round to odd
-  preserves enough information through the sticky bit to safely re-round under any standard rounding mode at lower precision.
+  we'll see how round to odd preserves enough information through the sticky bit to safely re-round under any standard rounding mode at lower precision, avoiding the double rounding problem.

 <!-- This sticky bit is essential
   when implementing correct rounding